Parents of Dwayne Demkiw want expedited trial | Globalnews.ca

 “It’s another round of listening to the evidence, listening to the process all over again and rekindling everything,” Eugene said.

-“Case scheduling can be affected by a number of factors, including the availability of justices, defence counsel and witnesses,” Katherine Thompson, Alberta justice and the solicitor general ministry spokesperson, said.
+“Case scheduling can be affected by a number of factors, including the availability of justices, defence counsel and witnesses,” said Katherine Thompson, a spokesperson with Alberta’s Ministry of Justice and the Solicitor General.

 “As a matter of the law, the Court of Queen’s Bench has inherent jurisdiction to control its own process which includes how and when trials are scheduled.